RenderKit/embree/doc/src/api/rtcJoinCommitScene.md

 #### DESCRIPTION

 The `rtcJoinCommitScene` function commits all changes for the specified scene (`scene` argument).
-In contrast to the `rtcCommitScene` function, the `rtcJoinCommitScene` function can be called from multiple threads, which all cooperate in the same scene commit.
-All threads will return from this function after the scene commit is finished.
-All threads must consistently call `rtcJoinCommitScene` and not `rtcCommitScene`.

 The scene commit internally triggers building of a spatial acceleration structure for the scene.
 Ray queries can be performed after scene changes got properly committed.

+The `rtcJoinCommitScene` function can get called from multiple user threads which will all cooperate in the build operation.
+All threads calling into this function will return from `rtcJoinCommitScene` after the scene commit is finished.
+All threads must consistently call `rtcJoinCommitScene` and not `rtcCommitScene`.

+In contrast to the `rtcCommitScene` function, the `rtcJoinCommitScene` function can be called from multiple user threads, while the `rtcCommitScene` can only get called from multiple TBB worker threads when used concurrently.
+For optimal performance we strongly recommend using TBB inside the application together with the `rtcCommitScene` function and to avoid using the `rtcJoinCommitScene` function.

 The `rtcJoinCommitScene` feature allows a flexible way to lazily create hierarchies during rendering.
 A thread reaching a